botelhocpp/pong_hdmi_vhdl/README.md

-# pong_hdmi_vhdl
+# Pong Game in VHDL via HDMI and Slaver Gamepad

-A ping-pong game made in VHDL for the Zync-7000 FPGA, using HDMI.
+A ping-pong game made in VHDL for the Zync-7000 FPGA, using HDMI and a generic gamepad.